 I also host a sister blog, www.drawingthedetail.wordpress.com which forms an archive of the streets in smaller, easy to open images and welcome input from readers with their own historical insights to the buildings which I have drawn.
 I would love this to become a living, growing public archive.

-This whole street drawing venture began in 2012 with homework from my drawing teacher David Brammeld, and an instruction to fill a blank postcard over the summer.
-Little did I know then where this was going to lead.
+This whole street drawing venture began in 2012 with a summer task from our local drawing group.
+David Brammeld runs the classes and is a highly regarded and talented Staffordshire artist.
+When he asked us to fill a blank postcard over the summer break I had no idea where this was going to lead.

 As I pencilled in the ‘Arnold Machin’, I thought about how much fun it would be (not to mention the challenge) to draw the Ironmarket as a whole.
 There are some attractive clusters of buildings in our town and with many being unlisted they can be easily changed or lost.